fniessink/toisto/docs/software.md

 ### Concept involvement

 When one concept involves another concept, this can be specified with the `involves` relation.
 Toisto will derive the inverse relation automatically.
 Toisto uses the involvement relations to decide with related concepts to use when a user selects a concept to practice.
-Given the JSON below, the command `toisto practice --concept "to paint"`, would select "to paint", "painter", and "painting" to practice.
+Given the JSON below, the command `toisto practice "to paint"`, would select "to paint", "painter", and "painting" to practice.

 ```json
 {